Peer Review

 Typically 3 projects per submission attempt.
 The exact number is shown on the course platform when you are assigned reviews.

-If you submit in attempt 1 and again in attempt 2, you get a fresh set of projects to review for each submission.
+If you submit in attempt 1 and again in attempt 2, you get a fresh set of projects to review.

 Assignments do not appear automatically after the submission form closes.
-The cohort lead opens peer review separately and announces it in Slack and Telegram once it is open.
+The cohort lead opens peer review separately.
+Once it is open, the announcement goes to Slack and Telegram.
 After the announcement, your assigned projects appear on your course platform dashboard.

-If the announcement has already gone out and you submitted but do not see assignments, post in the course Slack channel.
+If the announcement has already gone out and you do not see assignments, post in the course Slack channel.

 Deadline for reviews